 A commercial HVAC contractor can help you keep your server room cool and safe.
 We can install dedicated cooling systems to ensure your server room stays at the right temperature.

 We can also help keep your server room clean and free of dust and other debris.
-Read on to learn about server rooms and how to care for them.
+Read on to learn about server rooms installation and how to care for them.

 What Is a Server Room?

 A server room is a dedicated room that houses your server equipment.
 These computers are responsible for storing and managing all the data for a business.
 Server rooms need to be kept cool and dry, or the servers will overheat and malfunction.

 One of the most important things to remember when caring for a server room is to keep it cool and dry.
 The ideal temperature range for a server room is between 68 and 72 degrees Fahrenheit.

 Anything outside of that range can cause damage to your equipment.
 You also need to make sure that the humidity level in the room stays below 50%.
 High humidity can cause corrosion and damage to your equipment.

 Another thing that you need to keep in mind when caring for a server room is the airflow.
 Enable plenty of airflow in the room, and confirm fans are working correctly.

 If there is not enough airflow, then the temperature and humidity levels will start to rise, and that can cause damage to your equipment.

 One of the most important things to remember when caring for a server room is to keep it clean.
 Dust can cause overheating and other problems with your equipment.
 Proper filtration with your dedicated cooling systems can greatly cut down on airborne particles.

 Clean the server room regularly and use proper ventilation techniques.
 Keep server rooms clear of tangled cables.
 All equipment must be accessible to keep things working smoothly.